 Before doing anything else, the first step has to involve checking the fuel.
 It is what keeps the rest of the chainsaw functioning.
 Without it, the product won’t be able to function correctly.

 For the best results, you want to go for a fuel to oil ratio of 40:1.
 You can accomplish this by applying the following components and following the respective proportions:

 - Poulan 2-cycle air-cooled engine oil (3.2 ounces)

-Once you have finished incorporating the mixture, make sure to put the current date to know when to change the fuel.
+Once you have finished incorporating the mixture, make sure to put the current date to know when to change the fuel to avoid a poorly functioning Poulan chainsaw.
 You need to change the fuel once every 90 days.
 Don’t start the saw right away if you smell fresh gasoline coming out of the saw.
 Let it rest and evaporate for about 15 to 20 minutes.
 After doing this, you can now pull the rope until the chainsaw starts.

 Clean Your Filters

-One of the reasons why your chainsaw may fail to start is because it may contain dirty filters.
+One of the reasons why your electric chainsaw or even gas chainsaw fail to start is because it may contain dirty filters.
 Therefore, you need to always check your air filters if there is oil residue or dirt surrounding it.

 To avoid any breakages, gently remove the filter from the cylinder cover.
 The next step is to clean it with hot water and soap.
 Once you finish cleaning up the filter, wash it with cold water.
 Make sure the filter is thoroughly dried up before you reinstall it.